Are you in search of the fabled winter sun in Europe? Worry not.

 19. Malaga, Spain

 With over 300 sunny days a year, Malaga is a perfect winter sun holiday destination in Europe.
-The weather in Malaga during winter is quite mild, with temperatures around 15 degrees Celsius, which feel much more in the sun.
+The weather in Malaga during winter is quite mild, with temperatures around 15 degrees Celsius, which feels much more in the sun.

 Malaga is a city that never sleeps, so no matter when you visit, there will always be things to do.
 One of the great things to do in Malaga, to join in with the locals, is having tapas at an outdoor terrace, either in the old center of the city or in the harbor.